SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 * Make sure that testing is seen as a separate function from the rest of development to enable their desire to remove it completely.
 * View testing as a necessary evil.

 It's common to see these indications that software testing just isn't seen as important and, unfortunately, the software testing industry has traditionally done a poor job of articulating the value of testing and not being clear on what it is that good testing actually provides.

-## create new category - Rules to Better Testing